wri/gfw-raster-analysis-lambda/README.md

 ### Functionality

-Run zonal statistics on any given combination of rasters for a given geometry.
+Run zonal statistics on any given combination of rasters for a given geometry, returning a serialized pandas DataFrame.

 This function produces the following statistics: